kalpanabaheti/A-Little-About-My-Day-To-Day/Code Intelligence/README.md

 **CODE INTELLIGENCE**

-All research work in code intelligence can be divided into two categories -
+All my research work in code intelligence can be divided into two categories -

 1. Syntax associated
 2. Generated data associated